Crotona Park: Decline

 At its peak, Crotona Park encompassed 155 acre of land.
-When the Cross Bronx Expressway was built in 1945, the northernmost portion of Crotona Park was cut off from the rest of the park.
+When the Cross Bronx Expressway was built in the 1950s and early 1960s, the northernmost portion of Crotona Park was cut off from the rest of the park.
 The northernmost section was still known as Crotona Park until 1987, when it was renamed Highland Park.
 The name was changed to Tremont Park in 1999 and again, to Walter Gladwin Park, in 2020.

 By the 1950s, Crotona Park had become the setting for several high-profile crimes, as gangs began to develop in the surrounding neighborhoods.
 Incidents included a thwarted battle between dozens of teenage gang members in 1950; a series of muggings at the park in 1954; the beating of a teacher in 1958; and the fatal stabbing of a teenager in 1965.
 Additionally, in July 1960, a six-year-old boy drowned in the Crotona Play Center's swimming pool.
 To deter crime, and especially in response to a murder in a poorly lit playground in Manhattan, Robert F. Wagner Jr. proposed replacing the lighting in Crotona Park and other city parks.
 The project was completed by 1963.

 Restoration work in the Crotona Play Center was announced in 1965 as part of Wagner's plan to restore parks, playgrounds, and libraries around the city.
 Ultimately, these improvements did not occur, and many benches and water fountains were damaged without being replaced.
 The boathouse stopped offering boat tours in 1970.
 In early 1971, vandals stole multiple electric and plumbing fixtures from the play center, causing tens of thousands of dollars in damage.
 To deter future crimes of similar magnitude, the bath house's and filter house's windows were filled in.
 Nevertheless, the play center remained popular.
 In 1973, to determine the feasibility of completely renovating Crotona Park, the city performed a "blitz cleanup" with maintenance crews from all five boroughs.
 According to one official, such a cleanup had not been performed previously because NYC Parks officials were scared of being attacked by area teenagers.
 Around this time, surrounding portions of the South Bronx were being decimated by fire and crime.
 One particularly egregious example was Charlotte Street, directly southeast of Crotona Park, which by the late 1970s saw the demolition of almost every building along its three-block length.